jamesplease/router-comparison/README.md

 I don't think many people use this (UI Router is more popular), and it's in the process of being completely replaced in Angular v2.

+##### Angular.js v2

+The API for this router is still in flux, and it's difficult to find documentation on how it is intended to work.

 ## Features

 ### DSL